awsdocs/amazon-glacier-developer-guide/doc_source/vault-inventory.md

 1. After the job completes, download the bytes using the [Get Job Output \(GET output\)](api-job-output-get.md) operation\.

 For example, retrieving an archive or a vault inventory requires you to first initiate a retrieval job\.
-The job request is ran asynchronously\.
+The job request is run asynchronously\.
 When you initiate a retrieval job, S3 Glacier creates a job and returns a job ID in the response\.
 When S3 Glacier completes the job, you can get the job output, the archive bytes, or the vault inventory data\.

 The job must complete before you can get its output\.
 To determine the status of the job, you have the following options: